-- Target workplaces where there are potential trenching and excavation hazards for inspections as well as outreach. - Work with industry associations and the public utilities who hire a significant portion of the work to create a public-private effort to impact these injuries and fatalities. - o Identify which inspections have hazards related to trenching and excavation. - Determine the best approach for counting the number of trenching and excavation hazards abated as a result of Compliance Assistance activity. - Update the OSHA Information System (OIS) to be able to identify and count trenching and excavation hazards abated.
+- o Target workplaces where there are potential trenching and excavation hazards for inspections as well as outreach. - o Work with industry associations and the public utilities that hire a significant portion of the work to create a public-private effort to reduce these injuries and fatalities. - o Identify those inspections where trenching and excavation hazards were found. - Determine the best approach for counting the number of trenching and excavation hazards abated as a result of Compliance Assistance activity. - o Update the OSHA Information System (OIS) to be able to identify and count trenching and excavation hazards abated.